isakpulkki/15PuzzleSolver/README.md

 ## Instructions

 To run this application, you must have Python3 and Poetry installed.
-Get the source code from [here](https://github.com/isakpulkki/15PuzzleSolver/releases/tag/1.0), or clone the repository to your preferred location (note that Git Large File Storage extension is needed).
+Clone the repository to your preferred location (note that Git Large File Storage extension is needed).

 ```bash
 # Install dependencies